 \item If $G$ is a forest, then the interior polynomial of $\widehat{G}$ coincides with the matching generating polynomial of $G$ (Proposition \ref{prop:forest});

-\item If $G$ is a bipartite permutation graph associated with a poset $P$, then the interior polynomial of $\widehat{G}$ coincides with the $P$-Eulerian polynomial of $P$ (Proposition \ref{prop:permutation}). \end{itemize} By using these results and a poset appearing in \cite{Stembridge} as a counterexample of Neggers--Stanley conjecture, we will give an example of a centrally symmetric reflexive polytope such that the $h^*$-polynomial is $\gamma$-positive and not real-rooted (Example \ref{ex:nonreal}).
+\item If $G$ is a bipartite permutation graph associated with a poset $P$, then the interior polynomial of $\widehat{G}$ coincides with the $P$-Eulerian polynomial of $P$ (Proposition \ref{prop:permutation}). \end{itemize} By using these results and a poset appearing in \cite{Stembridge} as a counterexample to Neggers--Stanley conjecture, we will construct an example of a centrally symmetric reflexive polytope such that the $h^*$-polynomial is $\gamma$-positive and not real-rooted (Example \ref{ex:nonreal}).
 This $h^*$-polynomial coincides with the $h$-polynomial of a flag triangulation of a sphere (Proposition~\ref{sphere}).
-Hence this example is a counterexample of ``Real Root Conjecture'' that has been already disproved by Gal \cite{Gal}.
-Finally, inspired by the simple description for the $h^*$-polynomials of symmetric edge polytopes of complete bipartite graphs \cite{HJMsymmetric}, we will compute the $h^*$-polynomial of $\Bc_G$ when $G$ is a complete bipartite graph (Example \ref{ex:complete}).
+Hence this example is a counterexample to ``Real Root Conjecture'' that has been already disproved by Gal \cite{Gal}.
+Finally, inspired by a simple description for the $h^*$-polynomials of symmetric edge polytopes of complete bipartite graphs \cite{HJMsymmetric}, we will compute the $h^*$-polynomial of $\Bc_G$ when $G$ is a complete bipartite graph (Example \ref{ex:complete}).